pra85/wistia-doc/_posts/embed-options.md

 ## Annotations

-The Annotations plugin displays mid-playback links or plaintext notes in the top right corner of the video.
+The Annotations plugin displays mid-playback links or plain text notes in the top right corner of the video.

 ### Annotations Plugin Options